2014/53/EU DIRECTIVE of the European Parliament and of the Council of 16 April 2014

 7 – Ability to upload or modify software only if the equipment is not compromised.

-8 – Registration requirement in a centralized system of radio equipment intended for placing on the market ’ to enhance efficiency and effectiveness of the ’ ’ market surveillance and help to raise the level of compliance with this directive.
+8 – Registration requirement in a centralized system of radio equipment intended for placing on the market in order to increase the efficiency and effectiveness of market surveillance and help raise the level of compliance with this directive.
 This requirement entails additional costs for economic operators and should therefore be introduced only for categories of radio equipment for which has not yet been reached a high degree of compliance.

-10 – For the purpose of promotion, demonstration activities all ’ trade fairs, exhibitions and events is possible to exhibit radio equipment not complying with this directive and which cannot be placed on the market provided that exhibitors should ensure that both provided a sufficient level of information to the public.
+10 – For the purpose of promotion, demonstration activities within the exhibitions, exhibitions and events is possible to exhibit radio equipment not complying with this directive and which cannot be placed on the market provided that exhibitors should ensure that both provided a sufficient level of information to the public.

 (Photo by sscreations)